What is snoring?

 Snoring may not be a problem for you, but that's because you're the one who's getting the sleep.
 Don't let your trumpeting lay waste to your love life, let The Mix help you sleep peacefully.

 In basic terms, snoring is the noise which is made by some sleepers as they breathe.
 This is due to blockages in the nasal passage and upper airways which vibrate as you breathe in and out.
 Blockages can be caused by a number of different factors:

 - Common colds, infection or allergies can lead to a buildup of mucus congestion.

 - Physical blockages known as nasal polyps.
 These are small growths within the air passages.
 Your GP can refer you to an ear, nose and throat specialist, who can make a thorough examination and recommend the most effective treatment.

-Warning: In rare cases, snoring can be a symptom of a more serious (and sometimes fatal) condition called obstructive sleep apnea.
-Sufferers fall asleep normally, but then the soft tissues at the back of the throat fall inwards, cutting off the air supply.
-As a result, breathing can stop for seconds and even minutes at a time, before the brain kick starts the system with a series of sharp inhalations and noisy snores.
-As your body is routinely deprived of oxygen, there could be worrying long-term repercussions such as heart disease.
+As a result, you might stop breathing for seconds and even minutes at a time, before the brain kick starts the system with a series of sharp inhalations and noisy snores.
+As your body is routinely deprived of oxygen, there could be worrying long-term repercussions, such as heart disease.